arangodb/docs/3.10/data-model-and-concepts.md

 This chapter introduces ArangoDB's core concepts and covers

+- the high-level data organization,
-- its data model (or data models respectively),
+- its data model (or rather multiple data models),
-- the terminology used throughout the database system and in this documentation
+- important terminology used throughout the database system and in this documentation

 You will also find usage examples on how to interact with the database system using [arangosh](programs-arangosh.html), e.g. how to create and drop databases / collections, or how to save, update, replace and remove documents.
-You can do all this using the [web interface](getting-started-web-interface.html) as well and may therefore skip these sections as beginner.
+You can do all this using the [web interface](getting-started-web-interface.html) as well and may therefore skip these sections as a beginner.

+## How Data is Structured in ArangoDB

+The hierarchy that data is organized in is **documents** (data records) in **collections**, and collections in **databases**.

-## Documents
+### Documents

 ArangoDB lets you store documents as JSON objects.